 Terrorist attacks may negatively affect our operations and any security we issue.
 There can be no assurance that there will not be future terrorist attacks against the United States or U.S. businesses.
 These attacks or other armed conflicts may directly impact our physical facilities or those of our suppliers or customers.
-Our primary facilities include headquarters, research and development and manufacturing facilities in Europe and Asia.
+Our primary facilities include headquarters, research and development and manufacturing facilities in Japan, South Korea, Taiwan and Malaysia; and sales and service facilities in Europe and Asia.
 Attacks may also disrupt the global insurance and reinsurance industries with the result that we may not be able to obtain insurance at historical terms and levels for our facilities.
 Furthermore, such attacks may make travel and the transportation of our supplies and products more difficult and more expensive and may ultimately affect the sales of our products in the United States and overseas.
 As a result of terrorism, the United States may enter into additional armed conflicts, which could have a further impact on our domestic and international sales, our supply chain, our production capacity and our ability to deliver products to our customers.
 The consequences of these armed conflicts and the associated instability are unpredictable, and we may not be able to foresee events that could have an adverse effect on our business and any security we issue.